This page describes how to use Python's rpy2 package to run R and Python code in the same notebook file.

 To use R and Python in the same notebook file, complete these steps:

-Next to the R instance that you want to open, click Open JupyterLab.
+Select the R instance where you want to install dependencies.

 Select File > New > Notebook.

 Select the Python 3 kernel for your new notebook file.

 Select File > Rename notebook and change the name of the untitled notebook file to something meaningful, such as "rpy2.ipynb."

 The notebook file is ready for you to import rpy2 and use R and Python in the same workbook.

 Use rpy2 to import R objects

 As an example of how to use R and Python in the same notebook file, complete the following steps to import R objects with rpy2:

 In the notebook file's first code cell, enter the following command: